Practitioner’s Preface

 As of October 17th 2018, marijuana (cannabis sativa, cannabis indica) will be legal to be sold to or possessed by adults 18 years or older in Canada and to be consumed for recreational use.
-Medical marijuana has been available for sometime in Canada (and in some US states) to those with authorization from their healthcare provider, but will now be widely available to the general adult population.
-So why am I, as a Dietitian writing about marijuana?
-Because food cravings, commonly referred to as the “munchies” are one of the known side-effects of cannabis and result in people eating even when they’ve just eaten.
-For those who have made a decision to lose weight and keep it off, knowing how marijuana affects appetite is something that needs to be considered.
+Medical marijuana has been available for some time in Canada (and in some US states) to those with authorization from their healthcare provider, but will now be widely available to the general adult population.
+So why am I, as a Dietitian, writing about marijuana?
+Because food cravings, commonly referred to as the “munchies,” are one of the known side effects of cannabis and result in people eating even when they’ve just eaten.
+For those who have decided to lose weight and keep it off, knowing how marijuana affects appetite is something that needs to be considered.
 As well, for those that are at risk for Type 2 Diabetes, knowing how marijuana impacts blood glucose and serum insulin levels is also important.
-So as a public service, this article is about the effect of marijuana and the “munchies” on blood sugar, serum insulin and weight gain.
+So as a public service, this article is about the effect of marijuana and the “munchies” on blood sugar, serum insulin, and weight gain.

 The “Munchies”

 Tetrahydrocannabinol (THC) is one of the active components in marijuana that is responsible for people feeling “high” and is also responsible for “the munchies”.
-It’s been know for sometime that the THC in cannabis activates a cannabinoid receptor in the brain (called CB1R) which triggers an increased desire to eat but a 2015 study indicates that a group of neurons (nerve cells) called pro-opiomelanocortin (POMC) which normally produce feelings of satiety (no longer feeling hungry after eating) become activated and promote hunger under the influence of THC.
+It’s been known for some time that the THC in cannabis activates a cannabinoid receptor in the brain (called CB1R) which triggers an increased desire to eat, but a 2015 study indicates that a group of neurons (nerve cells) called pro-opiomelanocortin (POMC) which normally produce feelings of satiety (no longer feeling hungry after eating) become activated and promote hunger under the influence of THC.
 As it turns out, cannabis “hijacks” the POMC neurons, resulting in them releasing hunger-stimulating chemicals rather than appetite-suppressing chemicals.
-This is why despite having just eaten a full meal and being satiated, ordering a pizza suddenly becomes a priority.
-It is thought that THC from the weed binds to mitochondria inside of cells (the “powerhouse of the cell” that generates energy) and this binding acts to switch the feelings of satiety to feelings of hunger.
-But how does marijuana use affect weight gain, blood sugar and insulin levels?
+This is why, despite having just eaten a full meal and being satiated, ordering a pizza suddenly becomes a priority.
+It is thought that THC from the weed binds to mitochondria inside of cells (the “powerhouse of the cell” that generates energy), and this binding acts to switch the feelings of satiety to feelings of hunger.
+But how does marijuana use affect weight gain, blood sugar, and insulin levels?

 Marijuana’s Effect on Fasting Blood Glucose and Fasting Insulin, Insulin Resistance and Weight Gain